dotsync/Product-OverView-backend/README.md

 # product-overview

-This is a product overview service for the front end of an ecommerce website, designed as a contribution to a team project using service oriented architecture.
+This is a product overview service for the front end of an ecommerce website, designed as a micro-service for a service oriented architecture.

 To view product-overview service on its own, visit http://i-o-silver.us-west-2.elasticbeanstalk.com/products/1/